malcprentice/malcprentice.github.io/0-source/Invention - use APA format in reference lists.md

 ## Book Chapters
 <ref>
 Author, I. (Year).
 Chapter title no italics no title case.
 In A. Editor (Ed.) _Title of Book in Italics with Title Case_ (pp. startpage-finishpage).
+City: Publisher.
 Brown, M., & Smith, P. (2010).
 Book chapter with two authors.
 In M. Baker (Ed.) _Book of Penguin Chess_ (pp. 221-256).
 Oxford: OUP.

  </ref>